mattwach/game_controller_latency_tester/README.md

 PC with a USB to GPIO converter to send the needed trigger signals.
 Something like [this](https://www.adafruit.com/product/2264) or make-your-own with a PI Pico.

-> Not using a raspberry pi will likely require some tweaks to the
+> Not using a Raspberry pi will likely require some tweaks to the
-> provided source code.
+> source code provided in this project.

-From this point forward, I'll refer to the Raspberry PI as the "host computer" in case you opt to use an alternative.
+So in the text below, you can replace "Raspberry PI" with whatever you hapen to be using.

 ## Process Overview

-   1. The host computer toggles a GPIO and notes the current time in microsecond resolution.
+   1. The Raspberry PI toggles a GPIO and notes the current time in microsecond resolution.
-   2. The GPIO signl the controller to think a button was pressed (or a stick was deflected)
+   2. The GPIO signal the game controller to sense that a button was pressed (or a stick was deflected)
-   3. The controller sends a corresponding USB/Bluetooth message back to the host computer
+   3. The controller sends a corresponding USB/Bluetooth message back to the Raspberry PI.
-   4. Upon receiving the USB/Bluetooth message, the host computer notes how much time has passed since sending the GPIO
+   4. Upon receiving the USB/Bluetooth message, the Raspberry PI notes how much time has passed since sending the GPIO

 1-4 repeats many time (1000 or more) to build up statistics.